 Things are changing for Instagram.

-Meanwhile, Zuckerberg has been hinting that Stories may one day replace the News Feed, Instagram has been trying to breathe new life into IGTV, and advertising and selling on Instagram is becoming easier and more widespread than ever.
+Meanwhile, Mark Zuckerberg has been hinting that Stories may one day replace the News Feed, Instagram has been trying to breathe new life into IGTV, and advertising and selling on Instagram is becoming easier and more widespread than ever.

 Given the news that Facebook is integrating the backend for Instagram, Messenger and WhatsApp, it seems likely that Instagram messages are going to change over the next few years.
 The only question is how.

-First, it looks likely that the integration will make it possible for users to communicate across apps.
+It remains to be seen where Instagram chooses to take this integration going forward.
+It looks likely that the integration will make it possible for users to communicate across apps.
 For brands, this could open the possibility of move customer engagement from one platform to another.

 Say a user initially contacts you about a product they saw featured in your latest Instagram Story via Instagram messages.
 You could potentially continue to conversation with them across Messenger or WhatsApp too, making it easier to stay connected and keep the dialogue going.